MarceloJSCesar/MarceloJSCesar/README.md

   - Cyber Security
   - Computer Network
   - Flutter Architecture
-- 💬 Ask me about OSI Model || Flutter
+- 💬 Ask me about Computer Network || Flutter
 - 📫 Where to reach me:
   - [LinkedIn](https://www.linkedin.com/in/%F0%9D%99%BC%F0%9D%9A%8A%F0%9D%9A%9B%F0%9D%9A%8C%F0%9D%9A%8E%F0%9D%9A%95%F0%9D%9A%98-%F0%9D%99%B2%F0%9D%9A%8E%F0%9D%9A%9C%F0%9D%9A%8A%F0%9D%9A%9B-8355161b6/)
   - [Instagram](https://www.instagram.com/d__jordan_/)